max-su-2019/AnimationMotionFix/doc/Mod Introduction.md

 ![image1](./Slide1.png)
 ![image2](./Slide2.png)

-This issue usually occurs when NPCS are in combat since NPCS always adjusts their pitch angle during combat.
+This issue usually occurs when NPCs are in combat since NPCs always adjusts their pitch angle during combat.
 One of the most common case in vanilla is NPCs stagger animations would be markedly reduced after entered combat state.
 To enable this fix, you need to have setting `EnablePitchTranslationFix` value be true in "AnimationMotionFix.ini".
  ```ini